dotnet/EntityFramework.Docs/entity-framework/core/querying/sql-queries.md

 [!code-csharp[Main](../../../samples/core/Querying/SqlQueries/Program.cs#FromSqlRawStoredProcedureParameter)]

 In the above code, the column name is inserted directly into the SQL, using C# string interpolation.
-It is your responsibility to make sure the value is safe, sanitizing it if it comes from an unsafe origin; this means detecting special characters such as semicolons, comments, and other SQL constructs, and either escaping them properly or rejecting such inputs.
+It is your responsibility to make sure this string value is safe, sanitizing it if it comes from an unsafe origin; this means detecting special characters such as semicolons, comments, and other SQL constructs, and either escaping them properly or rejecting such inputs.

-On the other hand, the property value is sent via a `DbParameter`, and is therefore safe in the face of SQL injection.
+On the other hand, the column value is sent via a `DbParameter`, and is therefore safe in the face of SQL injection.

 > [!WARNING]
 >